Portrait of Queen Christina of Denmark

 Portrait of Queen Christina of Denmark is an oil on canvas painting attributed to the Italian Renaissance painter Jacopo Tintoretto, painted c.
 1555–56 and now in the National Museum of Serbia in Belgrade.
 It depicts Christina of Denmark.
 This painting, formerly attributed to Titian, was part of the collection of Mary of Hungary (1505–1558) already in 1556.
-Before the World War II was part of the Contini Bonacossi Collection.
+Before World War II, it was part of the Contini Bonacossi Collection.